JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 The Quiz Generator application is designed to make the learning process more efficient by transforming raw notes into interactive, personalized quizzes.
 Its primary purpose is to empower students and educators alike to create engaging, adaptive assessments that reinforce knowledge retention and comprehension.

-**Core Objectives:**
+**Core Objectives: **

 1. _Create a efficient learning workflow_:
    - Listen or Read
    - Take notes
    - Highlight important concepts
-   - Iteratively test your self from highlighted concepts until all learned
+   - Iteratively test yourself from highlighted concepts until all learned
 2. _Efficient Learning Tool_: Convert static notes into dynamic, interactive quizzes that stimulate active recall and reinforce learning.
 3. _Customizable Assessments_: Allow users to tailor quizzes to their specific needs, adapting difficulty levels and content to suit individual learning styles.
 4. _Time-Saving Solution_: Automate the quiz creation process, significantly reducing the time spent on manually crafting assessment materials.